advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 but also what kind of puzzle game one would like to play given the partial solution found so far.

+### Position

+The philosophical position argued for is that Outside Theories are the "true" theories of mathematics, while Inside Theories are projections, or illusions, hence the allegory of Plato's cave.

 ### Argument

 Imagine a puzzle game which can be solved upside down.